Steeve-Bennett-aka-MChoquette/martincscott.github.io/Docs/DOCUMENTATION.md

 Based on the codebase review, potential improvements could include:

-1. Adding more content to the team section
+1. Adding more content to the team section (currently just a placeholder)
 2. Implementing a projects/portfolio page (referenced in about.astro but not implemented)
 3. Enhancing the blog with categories and tags
 4. Adding search functionality to the blog